JustForFun29/K-means-on-Iris-Data-Shiny/README.md

 The k-means algorithm is the simplest and most intuitive.
 It works as follows.

 1. Decide how many clusters we want.
-Call this $k$.
-(Because we have to choose $k$, the algorithm does not do this for us, this method is "semi-supervised" rather than wholly "unsupervised.")
+Call this `k`.
+(Because we have to choose `k`, the algorithm does not do this for us, this method is "semi-supervised" rather than wholly "unsupervised.")

 2. Create $k$ random cluster means (also called "centroids").
 Our